hargoniX/bachelor/thesis/thesis.typ

 On top of that, we use the Rust programming language which guarantees additional safety properties out of the box.
 The driver and model themselves use a custom Rust @DSL, based on ideas developed by the Rust Embedded @WG, to make correct peripheral access easier.
-Finally, we show, using the Kani @BMC, that the driver correctly cooperates with a model of the 82599 where correctly means that:
+Finally, we show, using the Kani @BMC @kani, that the driver correctly cooperates with a model of the 82599 where correctly means that:
 - The driver doesn't panic (safety)
 - The driver doesn't put the model into an undefined state (safety)
 - The driver receives all packets that are received by the model (correctness)